 All graduate work (courses and non-thesis research) toward a master's degree must be completed within a period of six calendar years.
+The student's time to completion begins with the earliest completed course approved for inclusion in the Plan of Study.
 Should an extension be desired, the request for an extension of time to meet degree requirements must be justified, and accompanied by a proposed schedule for completion and assurance that the student is current in subjects in the Plan of Study.